Is the Kingdom of God in Heaven or on Earth?

 From God’s words, we can see that God and humanity will enter into rest together after the completion of God’s management work.
 God’s resting place is in heaven, while man’s place of rest is still on earth.
 By then, we humans will live on earth as if in heaven.
 This is the beautiful destination that God has prepared for us.
 When God accomplishes His work of salvation and completely saves us from the influence of Satan, our filth and corruption will have been cleansed, and we will be able to act according to God’s words and obey, love and satisfy Him in all things.
 After we have been able to live out what God requires of us and witness for and glorify Him, the kingdoms of the world will then become a God-worshiping kingdom.
 This way, God’s kingdom will be realized on earth.

-If you want to know more about the mysteries of the Kingdom of God, learn more on our Kingdom of God page, or in the following content:
+If you want to know more about the mysteries of the Kingdom of God, learn more on our Enter the Kingdom of God page, or in the following content: